Emerging into Spring

 This years' curation shows a committed depth, passion and vision that might even surpass the creative output of years' past.
 Our Alaska Native artists, Navajo jewelers and Hopi silversmiths, to name but a few, continue to bring contemporary concepts and meaningful symbolism front and center.
-From the vantage points of beautiful landscapes and rich traditions, Acoma potters, Diné weavers and Pueblo sculptors provide exceptional imagery.
+From the vantage points of sacred landscapes and rich traditions, Acoma potters, Diné weavers and Pueblo sculptors provide exceptional imagery.

 When we step outside of the gallery space, the reassurance of the natural order of our high desert and volcanic mountain region is in full play.
-The refreshing, clean breeze, the first croaking of frogs, the migration of birds allows a moment of peace and remembrance of magic and wonder.
+The refreshing, clean breeze, the first croaking of frogs, the migration of birds, allows a moment of peace and remembrance of magic and wonder.
 The essence of Spring has always been regeneration, new loveliness and restoration of health.

 Since the opening of the gallery in 2016, we've endeavored to focus on the bigger picture, an expansive view, or the complete story, as it were.
 This phrase, 'the bigger picture,' is thought to have originated in reference to large and detailed paintings.
 It seems an appropriate metaphor for an art gallery!
 Of course, details matter, perhaps as embellishments rather than distractions.
 We hope you stop in soon and perhaps find a piece to enhance your beloved space.